 Looking after your teeth isn’t about having the perfect smile.
 All those charming little quirks are what give you character – a gap here, a cutely crooked tooth there.
 But there’s no better feeling than when your teeth are clean, bright and healthy.

 Going to the dentist regularly is the best way to catch things like cavities and gum disease early, before they get too bad.
 It can help treat ouchy problems like tooth sensitivity, mouth sores and ulcers, swollen or bleeding gums, and jaw pain from clenching or grinding.

-And dental health has also been linked to a range of other health issues, from cardiovascular disease and diabetes to preterm labour.
+And dental health has also been linked to a range of other health issues, from cardiovascular disease to diabetes.
 So brushing, flossing and getting your check-ups is an essential part of taking care of your overall wellbeing.

 What does dental private health insurance give you back?

 Medibank Extras cover can be a great way to help manage the cost of some of your dental bills.
 In fact, cover for dental services is one of the most popular reasons for getting Extras cover to begin with.

 Many of our Extras covers give a set percentage (55%, 70%, 85% or 100%) back on agreed prices at Medibank Members’ Choice dentists (up to annual limits).
 Depending on the level of Extras cover, trips to the dentist, extractions and fillings, right through to major procedures like wisdom teeth removal, root canals and crowns.
 (Of course, waiting periods and annual limits apply – here are a few of the details you need to know.)